Rubus saxatilis: Description

-Habitat
+Distribution and habitat

+It is widespread across Europe and Asia from Iceland and Spain east as far as China.
+It has also been found in Greenland.

 The stone bramble can form dense clumps, spreading by means of its runners.
 It can also spread by seed as its edible fruit are eaten by birds which deposit the seeds elsewhere in their droppings.
 It flourishes in damp woods and rough places and can grow vigorously in clearings created by felling trees.

 Uses

-Edible uses
+Culinary

 The berries are edible raw or cooked, and have an acid flavor, but are agreeable to the palate.
 In Russian cuisine, they are eaten plain with sugar, honey, or milk, and can be used in preparation of kissel, kompot, juice, syrup, jams and jellies, and kvass.

-Medicinal uses
+Medicinal

 Many parts of the plant are astringent, owing largely to the presence of tannins.
 A decoction of the root was once used in India for the treatment of relaxed bowels and dysentery, and also in treating the spasmodic stage of whooping cough.
 A decoction of the leaves was used to treat dysentery and some types of bleeding.

-Other uses
+Other

 A purple to dull blue dye can be obtained from the fruit.